 IDEA Analytics guided RCSO SROs through data collection and reporting processes which measured their activities, assessed officers’ roles, and identified concerns among students.
 We leveraged performance-based management principles to develop a data collection plan that identified how interactions between SROs and students occurred, the content and purpose of these interactions, and their outcomes.

 The initial evaluation gave IDEA Analytics the opportunity to engage with RSCO SROs and school personnel in individual interviews and focus groups to achieve the goals of developing trauma-informed responses to youth behavior and addressing crime and disorder in schools.
 Storyboards of interaction scenarios depicted how and why disturbances in the schools occurred, how stakeholders engaged during responses and interactions with students, what outcomes were available for SROs, and discussed parents and other resources.

 Because SROs were dealing with such a wide range of issues, which varied by school level, it was important to create a profile of program activities that would allow leadership to establish professional development sessions that would support SRO’s work.

 IDEA Analytics supported the implementation of a real-time data collection solution, which considered qualitative and quantitative analysis for the 2017-18 school year.
 The evaluation of these interactions enabled the development of a program-wide profile.

 Agile technology implementation with performance measures for priorities

 Storyboarding and scenario analysis of roles were used to open dialogue and facilitate stakeholder communications

-With 55 percent of interactions being Counselor incidents, the RCSO SRO program focused training and professional development on conflict mediation and resolution and trauma-informed responses.
+Because 55% of interactions were Counselor incidents, the RCSO SRO program focused training and professional development on both conflict mediation and resolution and trauma-informed responses.